the-draupnir-project/Draupnir/README.md

   Mjolnir.

-* Draupnir is much less dependant on commands and will automatically send prompts to the managment room.
+* Draupnir is much less dependant on commands and will automatically send prompts to the management room.
   Prompts are sent for inviting Draupnir to protect rooms, watch policy lists, ban users, and unban users.